Command Menu

 Step 3: Tailscale (The Packet Wormhole)

-If you're running opencode web, you'll need a way for your browser to talk to that proot-distro Ubuntu instance without Android's sandbox throwing a tantrum.
+Running opencode web means your browser needs to reach that proot-distro Ubuntu instance without Android's sandbox filing a complaint.
 Enter Tailscale.

-2. Login: Use the same account you use on everything else.
+2. Login.
+Use the same account you use everywhere else.

-3. Turn it ON: You're now part of the mesh network.
+3. Turn it on.
+You're now part of the mesh.

-Find your phone's Tailscale IP (the one that looks like 100.x.y.z).
+Find your phone's Tailscale IP — the one that looks like 100.x.y.z.
 That is your new identity.
-Use it in the opencode web command so you can access your dev environment from your mobile Chrome, or even from your laptop if you're feeling extra lazy.
+Use it in the opencode web command so you can hit your dev environment from Chrome, or from your laptop if you're feeling spectacularly lazy.

 Tailscale status